Private jet crashes into Indiana neighborhood, two dead

-The pilot of the Beechcraft Premier 1 reported experiencing electrical problems and made repeated approaches to land at the airport in South Bend before the jet stalled and crashed, said Federal Aviation Administration spokeswoman Elizabeth Isham Cory.
+The pilot of the Beechcraft Premier 1 reported experiencing electrical problems and made repeated approaches to land at the airport in South Bend before stalling and crashing, said Federal Aviation Administration spokeswoman Elizabeth Isham Cory.

 The jet took off from Tulsa, Oklahoma, she said.

-It was not immediately clear if those killed were aboard the plane or on the ground, said Captain Philip Trent, a spokesman for the South Bend Police Department.
-The jet was carrying four passengers at the time of the accident, he said.
+It was not immediately clear if those killed were aboard the jet or on the ground, said Captain Philip Trent, a spokesman for the South Bend Police Department.

-The plane clipped at least one house and damaged two others, Trent said.
+The plane clipped at least one house and impacted two others, Trent said.

 “There was large fuel discharge that caused an evacuation” in the area after the crash, he added.